Homeboy Industries provides job training so that Homeboys and Homegirls can move forward and become contributing members of their communities.

 Hire from Homeboy Industries

-In 2013, 284 community clients and participants in our 18-month training program found employment with the help of Homeboy Industries.
+Community clients and participants in our 18-month training program work with our dedicated team to find employment and career opportunities around the Los Angeles community.
 You can be a part of the very special group of employers that hire highly motivated men and women eager to contribute to their families and communities.

 ● Meet staffing needs